Migrating from v1 to v3

 4. Handle statuses: Expect holds to expire (IN), reserved holds to persist (RS), and reschedules to leave an RE record behind for audit history.

-With these updates in place, your v1 integration should transition smoothly to the v3 API and widgets.
+With these updates in place, your v1 integration can transition smoothly to the v3 API and widgets.